shirleyjambu/bAmazon/README.md

 ### Challenge #1: Customer View (Minimum Requirement)
 1. The user is prompted asking to choose the items for sale with details of Product Name, Price and Available Quantity displayed.
+  2. Modify the products table so that there's a product_sales column, and modify your `bamazonCustomer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

 2. Once he chooses an item, the user is prompted for a quantity.
 Once the user enters the quantity, it is checked against the available stock, if it is lesser an appropriate message is displayed.